 - Avoid the following words: “confirm”, “features” and “upgrade”.

-Feeling inspired? 😉 Sign up for our FREE email marketing account and start creating your newsletters!
+Feeling inspired?
+Sign up for a free email marketing account today!

 STEP 5: Design matters – designing your B2C newsletters + newsletter templates